-3.1.3 WiFi Status
+2.1.3 WiFi Status

 Items displayed in this part have the same meaning as items in the previous part.
-WiFi AP part displays information for the WiFi interface (wlan0) working in access point mode, for the configuration see Chapter 4.5.
-WiFi STA part displays information for the WiFi interface (wlan1) working in station mode, for the configuration description see Chapter 4.6.
+WiFi AP part displays information for the WiFi interface (wlan0) working in access point mode, for the configuration see Chapter 3.5.
+WiFi STA part displays information for the WiFi interface (wlan1) working in station mode, for the configuration description see Chapter 3.6.

-3.1.4 Peripheral Ports
+2.1.4 Peripheral Ports

+Item Description

-Item Description Expansion Port 1 An interface detected on the first expansion port.
+Expansion Port 1 An interface detected on the first expansion port.

 Expansion Port 2 An interface detected on the second expansion port.

-Binary Input 0 State of the first binary input.
-Binary Input 1 State of the second binary input.
-Binary Output 0 State of the first binary output.
-Binary Output 1 State of the second binary output.
+Binary Input State of the binary input.

+Binary Output State of the binary output.